markalston/set49mode/README.md

 # Set49Way-Linux

-This is a set of programs for linux support of the GPWIZ49 controllers.
-Also, if I get my hands on a U360 it should be trivial to extend support to that as well.
+This is a set of programs for linux support of the GP-Wiz49 controllers.

 I based my support heavily on the ideas of SirPoonga's set49mode (although I didn't see a single line of his code since I knew it